Catan

 If you are the first player to build a continuous road of at least 5 individual road pieces, you take this special card and place it face up in front of you.
 This card is worth 2 victory points.

-Note: If your road network branches, you may only count the single longest branch for purposes of
+Note: If your road network branches, you may only count the single longest branch for purposes of the longest road.

 If you hold the "longest Road" card and another player builds a longer road, they immediately take your "Longest Road" card.
 They also acqttire the 2 bonus victory points.